 - 7 g instant dry yeast (1 sachet)

-- 2-4 tbsp plant-based milk - I used oat milk (optional)
+- 2-4 tablespoon plant-based milk – I used oat milk (optional)

-- 2-4 tbsp seeds of your choice (optional)
+- 2-4 tablespoon seeds of your choice (optional)

 - Cover the bowl and leave in a warm place for about 10 minutes.
 Line a baking sheet with greaseproof paper or a non-stick liner.